libhal-google/libhal.github.io/mkdocs/design/architecture.md

 - Can be easily found the indexes
 - Ease of integration

-## A.x Foundation & Interface Stability
+## A.9 Foundation & Interface Stability

 `libhal-util`, `libhal-mock` and `libhal-soft` were all apart of `libhal` originally, but due to the constant changes and API breaks in those categories